xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

    * Complete Preview Activity 1.1.1.
 Let me know if you would like to present the problem on Thursday.
    * If you have not printed the learning goal [sheet](http://xiaopv.github.io/files/learninggoalscalculus1.pdf), please do so asap.
    * If you have not completed the course [survey](https://forms.gle/qp5UNQnoUGHjWmea6), please do so asap.
+ * Jan.
+18, 2024
+   * Complete Activity 1.1.3.
+If you would like to present, please let me know by email.
+   * Keep working on homework 1 in WileyPLUS.

 ## An Important Course Policy

 I pride myself on having a good environment for working and learning.
 It is very important to me that we all treat each other with care and respect, in equal measure.
 I know that I ask students to take risks in class almost every day, and this can be challenging for many.
 I ask that you help me keep our classroom a supportive place for each of the people in it.
 Each of us deserves the space to bring our full, authentic selves to class and be comfortable.
 (Adapted from [T.J.
 Hitchman](https://sites.uni.edu/theron/about/).)